mkopsho/kopsho-cafe/blog/cheeki-breeki-deploying.md

 Breeki!

 ## [BOOM!](https://laughing-jones-91d70a.netlify.app/)
 It lives!
 It takes a little while to load the markers initially, which I believe is because the Heroku dynos fall asleep if they're not in use.
-So every time we connect is wakes the lil' bugger up.
+So every time we connect after some time of inactivity, it wakes the lil' bugger up and fleshes out our map with saved markers.

+Overall I'm happy with how this setup turned out, though I am thinking through ways to make the app more useful generally and to decrease those load times from Heroku.
+I am pursuing my AWS Solutions Architect Certification via Udemy/A Cloud Guru.
+Perhaps...?

 [⟵   back to blog](./blog-home.html)